How to Say Thank You in 30 Different Languages

 When describing actions, Brazilians use “estou fazendo” to mean “I am doing,” and the European Portuguese use the infinitive form, “estou a fazer.”
 The latter is less direct and translates to “I am taken to doing.”

 What are your future plans?
 The answer will help you determine which Portuguese variety would be best for you.
 If you would like to work for the United Nations someday, you should learn Continental Portuguese because its operations are based in Europe.
 If you want a job in a North American enterprise, Brazilian Portuguese will be best because that country has a bigger economic and trading base.
+Still can’t decide between the two?

-Author Bio: Ryan McMunn is the CEO and Founder of BRIC Language Learning, an interactive online language learning program.
+Author: Ryan McMunn is the CEO and Founder of BRIC Language Learning, an interactive online language learning program.
 In addition to being an entrepreneur and executive is multiple businesses, Ryan is an advocate for bridging the cultural divide between China and the U.S. and travels the world speaking to young business graduates preparing to enter today’s workforce.